-Lectures take place every Monday (unless indicated below).
-Lectures in bold take place on campus in Gottingen from 8-12 c.t., the remaining lectures on Zoom from 10-12 c.t.
+Lectures take place on campus across two weeks in October and December, complemented by online sessions in November, September, and December (see schedule below).
+Lectures in bold take place on campus in Gottingen, the remaining lectures on Zoom.
 The block session takes place on campus in Göttingen as well.
-Rooms will be announced here on UniVZ once they have been allocated.
+Rooms will be announced here on EXA once they have been allocated.